docelic/amber-introduction/README.md

 **Amber** is a web application framework written in [Crystal](http://www.crystal-lang.org).
 Homepage can be found at [amberframework.org](https://amberframework.org/), docs at [Amber Docs](https://docs.amberframework.org), GitHub repository at [amberframework/amber](https://github.com/amberframework/amber), and the chat on [Gitter](https://gitter.im/amberframework/amber) or on the FreeNode IRC channel #amber.

-Amber is inspired by Kemal, Rails, Phoenix and other frameworks.
+Amber is inspired by Kemal, Rails, Phoenix, and other frameworks.
 It is simple to get used to, and much more intuitive than frameworks like Rails.
 (But it does inherit some concepts from Rails that are good.)

 This document is here to describe everything that Amber offers out of the box, sorted in a logical order and easy to consult repeatedly over time.
 The Crystal level is not described; it is expected that the readers coming here have a formed understanding of [Crystal and its features](https://crystal-lang.org/docs/overview/).